 The Board of Trustees of the State Universities Retirement System has an established policy that seeks increased participation of investment management firms owned by minorities, females, and persons with a disability.
-As part of this policy, the Board also adopts minimum expectations for the use of minority-owned broker/dealers by the System's investment managers.
-Investment managers should not use indirect methods such as step-outs to achieve these goals.
+As part of this policy, the Board also adopts minimum expectations for the use of minority-owned broker/dealers8 by the System's investment managers.
+Only trades executed directly with minority-owned broker/dealers will be considered in the achievement of these goals.